French sol: Sous outside France

+Britain

+The term 'sou' is often used in the exclamation "haven't got a sou".
+This is to denote that one has no money, not even a single coin.
+This phrase is used mostly without the knowledge of the source of the word 'sou'.

 Canada

-In Canada, the word "sou" is used in everyday language and means the 1/100 division of the Canadian dollar.
+In Canadian French, the word "sou" is used in everyday language and means the 1/100 division of the Canadian dollar.
 The official term is "cent".
-Canadian one-cent coins (no longer in circulation) have the vernacular name of "sou noir" ("black sou") in Canadian French.
+Canadian one-cent coins (no longer in circulation) have the vernacular name of "sou noir".
 The Canadian quarter, valued at 25 cents, is called trente sous ("thirty sous").
 This usage dates from when the word “sou” was used in French-speaking Lower Canada to refer to the halfpenny coin of the Canadian pound; at that time an American quarter was valued at 1 shilling 3 pence Canadian (i.e. 15 pence Canadian), and the usage remained after Canada switched currencies. "Échanger quatre trente sous pour une piastre" ("to exchange four 30 sous for one piastre") therefore means changing something for an identical thing, as the "piastre" is the common name for the Canadian dollar.

 Switzerland

 In Switzerland, a hundred-sou coin is a five Swiss franc coin and a four sou coin is a twenty Swiss centime coin.
 The word sou also remains in informal language in the terms "ten, twenty ... sous".